Ferenc-Takacs/IViewTest/README.md

     *   **Formats:** Supported read/save types: .jpg, .png, .webp, .tif, .bmp, .gif.
 For animated images, it currently reads the first image.
     *   **Restriction:** The Ctrl + c,v,x functions work when the button is released due to a limitation of the egui system.
     *   **GPS datas:** If the image contains geolocation metadata, a button will appear in the Info panel that will open the location directly on Google Maps.
+    *   **Using:** If you want to use this program to view your pictures, you need to set each extension (jpg, png, bmp, tif, gif, webp)  to open with this program.

 ---